mrtnvgr/retro-builder/README.md

 ## retro_builder_docker
 Retro Builder.

-The doocker file is aimed at help support compiling games to use with Portmaster
+The docker file is aimed at help support compiling games to use with Portmaster

 ## How to use the image